Valérie Pécresse

 Valérie Anne Émilie Pécresse (/fr/; née Roux /fr/; 14 July 1967) is a French politician who has been the President of the Regional Council of Île-de-France since 2015.
 A member of The Republicans, she previously served as Minister of Higher Education and Research from 2007 to 2011 and Minister of the Budget and Government Spokeswoman from 2011 to 2012 under Prime Minister François Fillon.
 Pécresse represented the 2nd constituency of Yvelines in the National Assembly from 2002 to 2007 and again from 2012 until 2016.

 Pécresse was voted as the Republicans' nominee for the 2022 French presidential election, defeating Éric Ciotti in the party primary.
 She came fifth in the election with 4.8% of the vote, the worst result in the history of her party or its Gaullist predecessors.

 Education and early career

 Pécresse is the daughter of economist Dominique Roux who taught at Université Paris Dauphine and later served as CEO of French conglomerate Bolloré.
 She has degrees from HEC Paris and the École nationale d'administration.
 She speaks French, English, Russian and Japanese.
-Pécresse was an auditor of the Conseil d'État until 1998, when she was designated councillor to President Jacques Chirac.
+Pécresse was an auditor of the Conseil d'État until 1998, when she was designated an adviser to President Jacques Chirac.